-Koprovsky is well deep in the Tatras near the border with Poland.
-Instead of doing it the “easy” way and climb in a single day from the famous resort of Strbske pleso, we would go for a two day hike starting from Hrebienok—a small funicular station connected to Stary Smolovec — the oldest resort town in Tatras.
-It was going to be our little expedition and we were excited from the first moment.
-Our little team would be Veronika, her father Marian — a seasoned climber like most Slovaks—and I.
+Koprovsky is well deep in the Tatras, near the border with Poland.
+Instead of doing it the “easy” way and climb in a single day from the famous resort of Strbske pleso, we opted for a longer route.
+A two-day hike that would start from Hrebienok, a small funicular station above Stary Smolovec — the oldest and most quaint resort town in High Tatras.
+It was going to be our little expedition and we couldn’t wait.
+Our small band would be consisted of my wife Veronika, her father Marian — a seasoned climber like most Slovaks, and my self.

 Hiking in High Tatras

 The plan was to arrive in Stary Smokovec as early as possible and take the funicular to Hrebienok (1272m).
-From there, we would hike Tatranska Magistrala—a peripheral trail that crosses the whole mountain line from the south—and spend the night at the refuge in Popraske pleso.
-Next morning, we would set for Koprovsky.
-Once on top of the summit, we would turn back from the same route to Popradske.
-There, we would take the trail to Strbske pleso in order to catch the train back to Stary Smokovec.
-Our little expedition was going to be a true adventure.
-We couldn’t wait.
+From there, we would hike the Tatranska Magistrala—a peripheral trail that crosses the whole mountain line from east to west—and spend the night at the refuge of Popraske pleso, one of the most beautiful tarns on High Tatras.
+Next morning, we would set for Koprovsky through Mengusovska valley.
+Once on top, we would return from the same route to Popradske, and from there hike to Strbske pleso in order to catch the train back to Stary Smokovec.

-The arrival at Stary Smokovec was not uneventful, since all the parking spaces in town were full.
-We finally found a slot at an open public parking near the train station where we could leave the car for two days.
-“The weather looks good,” said Veronika the moment she laid her eyes on the formidable mountain line which was overshadowing the small town.
-Indeed, there was no sign of rain and it was slightly overcast but we were running late; it was already noon.
+Our arrival at Stary Smokovec was not uneventful since all the parking lots and garages in town were full.
+We finally found a spot at an open parking lot near the train station where we could leave the car for the next two days.
+“The weather looks good,” Veronika said the moment she laid her eyes on the formidable mountain line which soared behind the small town intimidating.
+Indeed, while the sky around the Tatras was overcast as usual, there was no sign of rain in the atmosphere.
+The conditions were perfect, but we were running late as usual, it was already noon.

-The place gathers many foreigners too.
-High Tatras are pretty popular (and will be even more since Lonely planet has named them the best destination for 2019) and sometimes can be really crowded.
-This is one of the reasons why we prefer to go during autumn near the end of the season and avoid weekends.
-The other is to avoid the summer rains which are frequent especially in August.
-Of course a mountain is a mountain; it can rain and snow any given day.
+But, the place attracts foreigners too.
+High Tatras are pretty popular and the number of visitors keeps growing year after year.
+That’s why we always choose to go in autumn, near the end of the season, and avoid weekends.
+An other reason being to avoid the summer storms which are frequent, especially in August.
+Of course, a mountain is always a mountain, it can rain or snow on any given day.

 Hiking to Popradske Pleso

-The trail to Popradske is steadily ascending for the biggest part of the route.
-At the beginning it goes through small forests that cover the slopes but as the altitude rises beyond the tree line, the tall and thin pines give their place to short bush vegetation and finally the green moss that so characteristically decorates the granite of High Tatras Tatras.
+From Hrebienok, the trail climbs up most of the time.
+At first, it goes through the dense forest of the south slopes, and as the altitude rises beyond the tree line, the tall and thin pines give their place to short bush vegetation and finally the familiar moss that covers the dark granite in green patches.

-Our first waypoint was Sliezky Dom (1670m)—a hotel on the bank of Velicke Pleso—two hours from Hrebienok.
-In contrast with the traditional Tatra refuges known as chatas which are made of wood and stone, this is a modern cement building.
-Quite expensive for Slovakia too.
-The fact that it is accessible by car means that it’s pretty crowded.
+Our first waypoint was Sliezky Dom (1670m)—a hotel by the south bank of Velicke Pleso, two hours from Hrebienok.
+In contrast to traditional Tatra refuges known as chatas which are made of wood and stone, this is a modern cement building.
+It’s also the highest point accessible by car which makes it crowded, and quite expensive I would say.

-We stopped by for a coffee, or at least that’s what I thought so.
-By the time I came back from the restroom I found a pint of beer in front of my seat!
-I would normally avoid alcohol while going up a mountain since it can kill my legs, but refusing a drink in Slovakia is like protruding your hand for a handshake in Japan.
-It’s just inappropriate and travel etiquette had to be maintained.
+We stopped by for a quick coffee, or at least that’s what I thought, but by the time I came back from the restroom, a pint of beer was foaming in front of my seat!
+Marian’s conspiratorial smile just confirmed my suspicion.
+I normally avoid alcohol while going up a mountain since it tends to kill my legs, but refusing a drink in Slovakia is like sticking out your hand in Japan.
+It’s just inappropriate, and the etiquette had to be maintained.

-To make things more surreal, ten minutes later, a Tatra chamois came down the slope as if to admire the view—stopping us in our tracks.
-Indeed the animal paid us no attention and for the most part seemed to be looking at the glowing lowlands bellow.
-I couldn’t believe my luck, and grabbed the camera immediately fearing that it wouldn’t last more than a few seconds but I was wrong.
-Veronika started talking to it with a calm voice and Marian tried to tempt it with a piece of bread but clearly the chamois was not interested in us.
-After satisfying its curiosity, the animal started grazing around, still not paying any attention to us who were no more than fifteen meters away.
-Eventually, after two or three minutes, it turned around and with a few strides disappeared, as abruptly as it had arrived.
+To make things more surreal, ten minutes later, a Tatra chamois came down the slope as if to admire the view, stopping us in our tracks.
+The animal appeared to be completely unbothered by our presence, and was only interested in the glowing lowlands bellow.
+I grabbed the camera and fearing that the scene wouldn’t last more than a few seconds, I started taking shots.
+Veronika tried to call the animal in a calm voice and Marian to tempt it with a piece of bread, but the chamois was clearly not interested.
+After satisfying its curiosity, it started grazing around idly, still not bothered by us who we were no more than fifteen meters away.
+A couple of minutes later, it turned around and with a few strides disappeared as abruptly as it had arrived behind the ridge. .

-Not long after, we were standing on the edge of Ostrva saddle (1966m) where we laid our eyes on Mengusovska valley and the magnificent Popradske pleso (1500m) for the first time.
-At the other end of the valley, the lone summit of Koprovsky was inviting us.
-This is one of the most beautiful vantage points in High Tatras and especially that afternoon it was just majestic.
-A long shadow was cast across Mengusovska from Hrebeň Bašt—the huge vertical wall that rises on the west side of the valley for the whole of its length.
-The first peak of the wall—Patria, was ablaze from the last light of the day and dark grey clouds were dancing on the glassy lake surface.
+Not long after, we stepped on the edge of Ostrva saddle (1966m) and laid our eyes on Mengusovska valley and the magnificent lake Popradske (1500m) for the first time.
+At the end of the dark valley, the silhouette of Koprovsky was jutting into the dimly lit sky standing out from the peaks of Hrebeň Bašt—the huge wall that rises on the west side of the valley for most of its length, casting its long long shadow across Mengusovska in the afternoon.
+Popradske’s glassy surface was a dark blue canvas on which the puffy clouds were slowly moving across the dusking heavens.

-This wall is consisted from a series of peaks the first being Patria followed by another ten peaks with Satan in the middle being the highest and most known.
-At the end of this line, a saddle that turns into a ridge connects Hrebeň Bašt to Koprovsky.
-Another two ridges divide the valleys bellow and join at the top giving Koprovsky a triangular pyramid shape.
+Hrebeň Bašt consists of a series of eleven peaks, Satan in the middle being the highest and most known.
+At the end of this formation, a saddle that turns into a ridge connects Hrebeň Bašt to Koprovsky.
+Another two ridges divide the valleys bellow, meeting on the summit and giving Koprovsky its characteristic triangular pyramid shape.

-Half a kilometer bellow, Horsky hotel had turned its lights on, marking the final destination of the day and reminding us that we had one last steep decent before unloading our backpacks and having a rest.
-The trail going down the valley is a series of zig zags on the north wall of Ostrva saddle.
+We stayed in Ostrva saddle for half an hour, watching the sun going down.
+Half a kilometer bellow, Horsky hotel had its lights on, marking the final destination of the day and reminding us that we had one last steep decent before taking off our backpacks and resting.
+That trail is a series of zig zags on the north wall of Ostrva.
 It’s pretty steep and layered with smaller loose rocks, but it’s well protected and doesn’t pose any safety problem.

 Forty five minutes later, we were standing in front of the reception, watching the guests coming and going.
-It’s a beautiful wooden hotel built right on the north shore of Popradske pleso.
-Nothing fancy, and it doesn’t have to be since it’s one of the most scenic and beautifully located hotels I’ve ever laid my eyes on.
-Many walls are decorated with fantastic photographs from Ladislav Janiga—perhaps Slovakia’s most prominent landscape photographer with an extended body of work shot on Tatras.
+The hotel is housed in a beautiful wooden building, right on the north shore of Popradske pleso.
+It’s nothing fancy, and it doesn’t have to be either, since it’s one of the most scenic and beautifully located hotels you’ll ever laid your eyes on.
+Many walls are decorated with fantastic photographs from Ladislav Janiga—one of Slovakia’s most prominent landscape photographers whose body of work has been mainly shot on Tatras.
 A warm plate of goulash followed by a shower was exactly what the doctor had ordered.
 We slept like logs.

 Popradske Pleso to Koprovsky

-Back to reality, after a small breakfast and coffee, we checked our gear, packed the backpacks and left for Koprovsky.
-The day was sunny so we set early to avoid climbing when the sun would be at its strongest.
-The trail begins outside the refuge and goes east through a small forest.
-It’s the way to Strpske pleso before reaching a crossroad where the trail for Koprovsky and Rysy leads north, deeper into the ascending valley.
+Back to reality, after a hearty breakfast and coffee, we double checked our gear, packed the backpacks, and set for Koprovsky.
+The day was sunny and leaving early would save us from climbing when the sun would be at its strongest.
+The trail begins outside the refuge and goes east for a couple hundred of meters before reaching a crossroad where the trail for Koprovsky and Rysy leads north, deeper into the ascending valley.

-From there, the ascent became much steeper and for the next kilometer we gained almost 300 vertical meters to a plateau with two lakes—the small and big Hincovo.
-We stopped there for a break before the next push.
-I looked at Koprovsky which was still four hundred meters above us but looked more like a thousand.
-Mountains have this—they look impossible from beneath and too easy from the top.
+The first section of the trail to Koprovsky is a mild ascent through a small pine forest.
+Soon, the flora scaled down and thinned out till it got reduced to plain grass around the rocks.
+One and a half kilometer down the trail, we crossed Hincov stream using a small wooden bridge (1665m) and stopped there for a break.
+The imposing wall of Hrebeň Bašt loomed over us.
+From there, the ascent becomes much steeper, and in the next kilometer we gained almost 300 vertical meters which brought us to a plateau with two lakes—the small and big Hincovo.
+We stopped to admire the scenery around the lakes’ glimmering water.
+I looked up to Koprovsky summit which was still four hundred meters above us, but looked more like a thousand.
+Mountains have this—they look impossible from beneath and almost too easy from the top.

-At some point midway, I looked at the peak in front of us and thought “we are here”, but it was just a small peak before Koprovsky.
+Once we reached the pass, we stopped for a few minutes to catch our breath before the final push to the top.
+On the way to the summit, the saddle curved up into a ridge which was narrow at points but never got really exposed.
+The views were getting more spectacular with each step we took, and Hlinska valley was like an ethreal highway with low cloud formations racing east to west.
+At some point midway, I looked at the peak in front of us and thought we were almost there, but it was just a small peak before Koprovsky.
 The real summit stood tall and formidable behind it, intimidating us for a moment with the height difference and the ruggedness of its south face.

-The more we advanced, the more the ridge became narrow and rough, but remained always safe, with the exception of one slightly exposed part where the width was something like a meter and a half.
-At that point, the two lakes beneath looked like two small gems.
-The last section was quite steep but the big chunks of granite helped.
+Further up, the ridge became narrow and rough, but remained always safe, with the exception of one slightly exposed part where the width was something like a meter, and a steep slab to the left looked like a slide leading to the void.
+At that point, the two lakes were looking like small gems adorning the valley bellow.
+The last section was quite steep but the big chunks of granite always felt safe to hold.
 We had to scramble some parts but nothing major.
-A red and white circle on the stone marked the summit, and sooner than later we were sitting on top of Koprovsky.
+A red and white circle on the stone marked the summit.

-The moment we set our foot on the summit, my tiredness disappeared.
-And the few remaining thoughts and worries that had refused to unclench my mind since I had arrived on Tatras, also vanished, or rather stayed behind with all the mundane earthly disturbances bellow.
-We were in the heart of High Tatras.
-There were only peaks and valleys as far as my eye could reach.
+The moment we topped Koprovsky, my tiredness left, and the few remaining thoughts and worries that had refused to unclench my mind since we arrived in Tatras also vanished, or rather stayed behind, along with the mundane earthly disturbances of everyday life.
+We were in the heart of alpine Slovakia, the weather was great, and there were only peaks and valleys as far as our eyes could reach.

-The way back to Popradske and Strbske was long, but a sweet euphoria and the golden light of the setting sun accompanied us on the trail of return.
-Every now and then I glimpsed back to see Koprovsky, standing immovable and perpetual covered in white clouds.
+I couldn’t have thought of a better place to have a lunch after a tiring but very fulfilling day.
+We spent almost an hour there, eating and talking with fellow hikers.
+The way back to Popradske and Strbske was long, but a sweet euphoria and the golden light of the setting sun accompanied us on the way.
+Every now and then, I glimpsed back just to see Koprovsky standing immovable and perpetual, surrounded by a flock of white clouds.

 When to Hike